Skip to content

 Weight Loss Surgery vs. Weight Loss Drugs: Which Is Right For Me?

-In addition to highly effective, safe, and accessible weight loss surgeries, powerful new medicines have entered the market in recent years that can trigger profound weight loss.
+There are more ways than ever to improve your life, health, and happiness by losing excess weight.
+In addition to highly effective, safe, and accessible weight loss surgeries, powerful new GLP-1 medicines like Ozempic and Wegovy have entered the market in recent years that can trigger create substantial weight loss.

 Semaglutide (sold as Wegovy and Ozempic) and liraglutide (sold as Saxenda and Victoza) make up a new generation of type 2 diabetes medications that are making waves for their powerful weight loss effects.
 Some studies on these drugs show an impressive 15% bodyweight loss over six months, while studies on a newer drug called irzepatide (sold as Mounjaro) show an astounding 22% weight loss over 6 months.
 Astonishingly, even more powerful medications are in development, and will likely become available in the next few years.

-Picture of drug vialsHow Do Weight Loss Drugs Work?
+Picture of drug vialsHow Do Weight Loss Drugs Like Ozempic and Wegovy Work?

 We know from bariatric surgery that this hormone increases post-surgery.
 In effect, these new medicines are cloning the hormonal effects of bariatric surgery, allowing patients to absorb this hormone exogenously (via injections) for the first time.

-Due to the effectiveness of these drugs, bariatric surgeons, weight loss experts, and prospect patients are asking the question: should I try weight loss medication instead of weight loss surgery?
+Due to the effectiveness of these drugs, bariatric surgeons, weight loss experts, and prospective patients are asking the question: Should I try weight loss medication instead of weight loss surgery?

-It’s worth noting that at this time, bariatric procedures like gastric sleeve and gastric bypass are significantly more effective at triggering and maintaining weight loss.
+It’s worth noting that at this time, bariatric procedures like gastric sleeve, gastric bypass, and the duodenal switch are significantly more effective at triggering and maintaining weight loss.
 In part, this is because the surgical effect of increasing GLP-1 is logarithmically higher than it is with exogenous injections.
 Weight loss surgery is also a permanent solution — provided the patient sustains the necessary lifestyle changes — which is very different than needing weekly intravenous injections indefinitely.
+Generally speaking, when patients stop the medications they will gain some (or perhaps all) of their weight back.

 But there is another, bigger downside to these medications: many of our patients report that they are only available at extremely high cost.
 In fact, these drugs can sometimes cost a patient over $1,000 per month — for many people in need of a weight loss intervention, this is simply unaffordable.